 Lincoln Memorial

-The Lincoln Memorial is a little over a two mile walk from the United States Capitol.
+The Lincoln Memorial is a little over a two mile (3.2 kilometer) walk from the United States Capitol.
 Inspired by the Parthenon, construction was completed and and the dedication took place on May 30, 1922.

 Vietnam Veterans Memorial

-The Vietnam Veterans Memorial is just a short walk northeast of the Lincoln Memorial and also open 24 hours/day.
 It includes three parts: the Three Soldiers statue, Vietnam Women’s Memorial, and the Vietnam Veterans Memorial Wall (which lists chronologically the names of the more than 58,000 Americans who lost their lives or remain missing).
-The closest metro stops are Foggy Bottom and Federal Triangle (about a mile away).

 World War II Memorial

-The World War II Memorial can be found at the end of the Reflecting Pool between the Lincoln Memorial and Washington Monument.
 It was dedicated on May 29, 2004, a month after opening, to honor the 16 million Americans who served, the over 400,000 who died, and those who supported from home.

 Tidal Basin

-The Tidal Basin can be found just south of the World War II Memorial as a part of West Potomac Park.
 Surrounding the basin are the Martin Luther King, Jr Memorial, Jefferson Memorial, FDR Memorial, Floral Library, Japanese Lantern, and John Paul Jones Memorial.
-The area is especially beautiful (and crowded) in the spring during Cherry Blossom season.

 Martin Luther King, Jr Memorial

-The Martin Luther King, Jr. Memorial opened to the public in 2011 and is officially located at 1964 Independence Avenue SW.
-His statue is carved into the 30 ft high Stone of Hope along with the words from his “I Have a Dream” speech, “Out of the mountain of despair, a stone of hope.”
-The 450-foot long Inscription Wall features 14 quotes from his speeches, sermons, and writings.
-Learn more about the building of the memorial here.
-Smithsonian is the closest metro stop at a little less than a mile away.
+His statue is carved into the 30 foot (9 meter) high Stone of Hope along with the words from his “I Have a Dream” speech, “Out of the mountain of despair, a stone of hope.”

 Penn Quarter